Soil conservation

 The Contracting Parties of the Alpine Convention have committed to “reducing quantitative and qualitative soil damage, in particular by applying agricultural and forestry methods which do not harm the soil, through minimum interference with soil and land, control of erosion and the restriction of soil sealing” (Framework Convention Art.
 2, 2d).
 Furthermore, the XV Alpine Conference welcomed the declaration “Sustainable Land Use and Soil Protection – Joining Forces for Nature, People and the Economy”, which was developed by the EUSALP Action group 6, which is led by the Permanent Secretariat of the Alpine Convention and the Province of Carinthia.

 Since results in the field of soil protection require perseverance and continuous efforts, long-term strategies for relevant cooperation partners are necessary.
-Successful first steps are important and long-term approaches are required for core aspects of soil protection.
-A structured approach is needed for the comprehensive and, above all, sustainable integration of soil protection into all affected thematic areas.
-Thus, the “Long-Term Action Plan for the implementation of provisions and declarations on soil protection in the specific context of the Alpine region” was adopted by the XVII Alpine Conference in October 2022.
+To this end, the “Long-Term Action Plan for the implementation of provisions and declarations on soil protection in the specific context of the Alpine region” was adopted by the XVII Alpine Conference in October 2022 and afterwards made available in the Alpine languages.

 Protocols and Declarations